Safety Tips for Handling Petroleum Products

 Hand Tools: Take special care when using hand tools.
 Use the right tool for the job; do not improvise or change its configuration for a purpose for which it was not intended.
 High-pressure grease guns can develop several thousand pounds of pressure and a grease jet from a grease gun can pierce the skin.

-Hazards to the Skin: The skin may be sensitive to prolonged exposure to petroleum products such as cutting fluids, solvents, and rust preventatives.
+Hazards to the Skin: The skin may be sensitive to prolonged exposure when handling petroleum products such as cutting fluids, solvents, and rust preventatives.
 Irritation, itching, or skin rashes (dermatitis) may develop.
 To prevent trouble or escalation, wear rubber gloves whenever possible.
 Wash hands and affected skin areas frequently with mild soap and warm water.
-Launder oil-soaked clothes and get first aid for cuts and scratches exposed to petroleum products.
+Launder oil-soaked clothes and get first aid for cuts and scratches exposed when handling petroleum products.
 Good standards of care, and personal and plant hygiene, are advised when handling lubricating products.

 Most petroleum products will burn.
 Lube oils and greases have relatively high flash points, but solvents, kerosene, diesel fuel, and gasoline have much lower flash points and will burn readily.
 Do not use gasoline for cleaning and do not smoke around any petroleum product.